 Each month here at Guru3D.com we feature one of you guys, your PC, your DIY project.
 It is quite honestly amazing how much detail and dedication you put into an PC, and every now and then it really shows.
-This months entry oozes in style yet remains a minimalist build.
-For 2011 we upped the prize that you can win a little.
+This months entry shines in an stylish design, once you lay your eyes on it, it will make an impression.

 Would you like to have your PC published?
 Check out the lower half of this landing page and read what is required.